 I want to take this opportunity to share my thoughts on the Punk/Heyman heart attack angle.
 My initial reaction was "how flippin' tacky!"
 Really, WWE?
 You have to get cheap heat on Punk and Heyman by making light of the fact that Jerry Lawler had a heart attack and was clinically dead!?
 This is why no one in the "main stream" takes WWE seriously.
 Punk and Heyman are both talented enough to cut promos that would get them "heel heat".
 If they wanted heat on Punk, couldn't he just have interrupted Lawler's big return and talk about how awesome he is?
-That he's
+That

 the one that should have the spotlight, not Lawler?
 I'm sure there could have been a smooth transition between interrupting Lawler, Punk bragging, and Foley telling off Punk without having to make fun of Lawler's incident.